Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

 **VSTS | TFS**

-Advantages include a GUI interface in the web.
+Use a GUI interface in the web.

 ![PowerShell script task says "Hello World"](../_shared/_img/powershell-script-hello-world-do-not-publish.png)